Entry Level Master's in Occupational Therapy

 A $25 supplemental application fee must be paid with a credit card.

-Submit your official transcripts (include all institutions attended) to OTCAS using the Transcript Request Form.
+Submit official transcripts from all colleges/universities you have attended to OTCAS using the Transcript Request Form.
 Send official transcripts to OTCAS at:

 PO Box 9120

 Transcripts originating from academic institutions outside of the U.S. must be translated and a course-by-course evaluation must be performed by World Education Service or a comparable credential evaluation service.

 Include your CV or resume on the OTCAS application in the "Extracurricular Activities, Honors, Work Experience and Licenses" section.

 Submit official, original GRE or MAT scores to Thomas Jefferson University.